Relationships—the key to an inclusive education by Elizabeth Wright.

 I have very vague memories of this time.
 I remember sitting on the countertop in the canteen.
 I remember watching the children at recess and lunch buying their food and sweets.
 I remember the canteen ladies coddling me and giving me musk sticks as a treat (Aussie sweet, they are delicious, look them up).
 I remember the school nurse chatting to me as she took me to the toilet.
 I remember getting to go into the staff room and meet some of the teachers.

 When it was time to enrol me in school the entire staff was happy to have me attend.
 My mum had built such positive relationships between herself, the staff and me.
-There was a confidence in my ability to go into mainstream schooling.
+There was a confidence in my ability to go into mainstream schooling, for inclusive education.
 A confidence that the NSW education department didn’t share.

 My parents had a fight on their hands.
 The NSW education department didn’t want me to attend a mainstream school.
 They wanted me to attend the special school that was half an hour away.
 They didn’t think that I would cope in mainstream education.
 They didn’t think that the school would cope with a physically disabled child.
 Perhaps they had a point.
 One thing I haven’t told you about the local primary school is that there are a lot of stairs there.
 And whilst I can go up and down stairs, it is laborious and frustrating.
 I can only go one step at a time.
 This was only one issue, however, and one that could be solved by ensuring my classroom was always on a ground floor.